Last updated on September 11th, 2021 at 10:17 am

-Overall, we rate American Military News Least Biased based on story selection that is balanced and free of loaded words, however, there is a slight rightward lean editorially, but still offers balance.
+Overall, we rate American Military News Least Biased based on balanced story selection; however, there is a slight rightward lean editorially, but still offers balance.
 We also rate them Mostly Factual in reporting, rather than High, due to a failed check while still being a generally accurate source.
 (10/10/2017) Updated (D. Van Zandt 9/11/2021)